 Your doctor discharges you with a Jackson-Pratt drainage tube.
 Doctors commonly leave this drain within the abdominal cavity after surgery.
-It helps prevent swelling and reduces the risk for infection.
+It helps drain and collect blood and body fluid after surgery.
+This can prevent swelling and reduces the risk for infection.
 The tube is held in place by a few stitches.
 It is covered with a bandage.
 Your doctor will remove the drain when he or she determines you no longer need it.

 Don’t sleep on the same side as the tube.